-You will receive the access data to the internal IIG platform of the ANSE website.
-There you will find a list of persons interested to form or join an IIG.
+- You can join the affinity Facebookgroup There you can ask if somebody is interested to form or join an IIG.
 You are now free to contact other interested people.

 During the SU there is usually a short introduction to practice and principles of the ANSE IIG-program, and a meeting point where interested persons may meet and establish a new IIG.

 - a group of supervisors from other contexts which fulfill the ANSE criteria for IIG’s could also be registered as an ANSE IIG.

 Every newly founded IIG completes the Registration Form (IIG Group) and emails this to Piret Bristol.

 How is the work in an IIG certified?

 - after completion of the work of an IIG, each member of the IIG may receive a certificate of participation from the ANSE if the following criteria are met:

 - all meetings are documented (participants, location/country, hours, topic)